tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 When a server sends a Protocol document in response to a GET request, the presence of a key in `settings` (as opposed to the root object) indicates that the client MAY attempt to change the value associated with that key by sending the new value as part of a PUT request.

-When a document is PUT to a Protocol server, the server SHOULD ignore the value of `settings`.
-If you want to change the value of a setting, you MUST include it in the root object when you PUT, not in `settings`.
+When a client sends a Protocol document as part of a PUT request, the presence of a key in `settings` indicates that the client _is in fact_ attempting to change the value associated with that key to the value given in the PRotocol document.

 ## `links`